 Aaah Portugal, one of the sunniest areas of Europe.
 With around 3000 hours sunshine a year, it’s no wonder so many Northern Europeans escape their polar climate, and head down to the land of plenty.
-Ideal for surfers (so many different waves), Portugal has something to offer every traveller.
-So when I was invited to review the Perfect Spot Hostel for a Surf & Yoga Retreat in Cascais, Lisbon, I didn’t need to think twice.
+Ideal for surfers (so many different waves), Portugal has something to offer every traveler.
+So when I was invited to review the Perfect Spot Hostel in Cascais, Portugal, I didn’t need to think twice.

 As I’m writing this, I’m sitting on my private balcony, overlooking the lush huge garden.
 Clear blue sky, a comfortable 22 degrees (Celsius), birds singing in the trees.